Aucun message portant le libellé commas. Afficher tous les messages

 Indoctrination

 Most people, right or wrong, including the public, media, veterinarians, humane societies, and the industry in general, are well-intentioned and want to do right by our companion animals.
 That was certainly true in my case.
 For most of my career as a veterinarian, I was convinced that annual boosters were necessary.
 I thought vaccination was one of the safest and most beneficial medical acts in history and I was convinced the vaccines I administered were safe, effective, and necessary.
-That is what I had been told by professors and salespeople, and that is what everyone is conditioned to be-lieve from an early age.
+That is what I had been told by professors and salespeople, and that is what everyone is conditioned to believe from an early age.
 To even suggest that these notions are false is a heresy that can lead to ostracism, if not persecution, a lawsuit, or jail time.

 Ideological immunity